CPVC VS PVC | The Definitive Guide

 Molecular Composition of CPVC and PVC

-CPVC is a PVC that goes through a chlorination reaction.
-Generally, PVC and chlorine react with each other utilizing a free radical mechanism which can be commenced using thermal and UV energy.
+CPVC is a variant of PVC that undergoes a chlorination process.
+Typically, PVC and chlorine react with each other through a free radical mechanism, which can be initiated by thermal or UV energy.

 Interesting Read – HDPE Pipe Sizes and Dimensions | A Complete Analysis